 Motion Blur Highlighted in RED (click for larger view):

-Now you know how to create a wiggle expression and how to control it using a null and an expression slider effect – a huge timesaver.
+Now you know how to create a wiggle expression in After Effects and how to control it using a null and an expression slider effect – a huge timesaver.

 Share them with us in the comments below!